Gear & Tech Tips / 2 December 2020

 The NightSky gives you three distinct Reverb textures to choose from: Sparse, Dense, and Diffuse.
 The “Sparse” reverb creates echoes that are spaced apart to be sonically distinct from one another.
 The “Dense” reverb, on the other hand, is an immediate reverb with a buttery-smooth soundscape with characteristics similar to a plate reverb.
 The “Diffuse” texture is a slow-building, atmospheric swell that borders otherworldly sounds – deconstructing and spreading transients over time to achieve a bloom-like effect.

-Since the NightSky is such an expansive effect, we could literally go on for ages in order to cover the spectrum of sounds you can get.
-However for brevity’s sake we’ll briefly cover the five different tonal sections to give you a brief idea of what they do:
+Since the NightSky is such an expansive effect, we could literally go on for ages to cover the spectrum of sounds you can get.
+However, for brevity’s sake, we’ll briefly cover the five different tonal sections to give you a brief idea of what they do:

 The “Shimmer” effect allows you to add pitch shifting to your reverb – with octaves up or down being controllable with the “Interval” knob.
-Alternatively, the “Glimmer” effect harmonically enhances certain sound spectrums from your reverb output – allowing you to enhance either your low or high frequency harmonics.
-Lastly, the “Drive” effects gives you the capability to add overdriven harmonics before or after your reverb signal.
+Alternatively, the “Glimmer” effect harmonically enhances certain sound spectrums from your reverb output – allowing you to enhance either your low or high-frequency harmonics.
+Lastly, the “Drive” effect gives you the capability to add overdriven harmonics before or after your reverb signal.

 All in all, the NightSky is a deep and powerful sound manipulation device that moves past the dogma of traditional verbs.
 A new standard in experimental reverb sound design, the NightSky is definitely something to get excited for – especially if you deem yourself to be a sound tinkerer.